gbraad-homelab/.github/profile/README.md

 Homelab related repositories
 ============================

-This orgainzation contains application repistories for the following:
+This organization contains application repistories for the following:
 - Nextcloud
 - Forgejo
 - Jellyfin